Polight/lego/README.md

 </p>

-# LEGO: Modern Buildless Web-Components
+# LEGO: Modern Buildless Web Components

+Lego is a fast & native-Web Components library.

-## Native Web-Components?
+## Native Web Components?

-Yes, you write native HTML, CSS and JS and create a native web-components [W3C](https://en.wikipedia.org/wiki/World_Wide_Web_Consortium) compliant.
+Yes, you write native HTML, CSS and JS and create a native [W3C](https://en.wikipedia.org/wiki/World_Wide_Web_Consortium)-compliant Web Components.

 It's stable and predictable.

-If you have ever played with Web-Component-like frameworks (not to name Vue, React, Svelte…), you may know how debugging gets tricky and requires extra tooling.
+If you have ever played with Web Component-like frameworks (not to name Vue, React, Svelte…), you may know how debugging gets tricky and requires extra tooling.

 Because LEGO is native, your browser developper toobar is all you need.
 - `debugger` works as expected,